 Transform a plain wooden, plastic or metal chair by covering it with some instant softness and warmth.
 Our faux fur and suede throw is cut to resemble the natural, hourglass shape of an animal pelt.
 The gentle curve gives it a lovely drape from back to seat.
 We show you how to use an ordinary bath towel to create a custom pattern for your chair.
+We just spotted a similar option online from a top home décor retailer!

 Beginning sewers sometimes shy away from working with less-common substrates, such as faux fur and faux suede.
 But the truth is, they’re just as easy, if not easier, than a standard cotton.
 Faux fur is particularly forgiving thanks to its deep pile that conceals any less-than-perfect stitching.
 For more tips and techniques, check out our tutorial on working with faux fur.